JsonHunt/save-commands/README.md

-# atom-save-commands package
+# Save-commands package for Atom editor

-This package allows you to assign parametrized shell commands to file globs to be automatically run whenever the file is saved.
+This package allows you to define parametrized shell commands to be automatically run whenever a file matching glob pattern is saved.
 The command(s) and their output will be briefly displayed in a panel at the bottom of the screen.
 This effectively eliminates the need for file watchers, and simplifies your build process.